Director of the Department of Tactical Momentum

 Mars represents the Animus in motion — the impulse to act before thought, to burn before understanding.

-• Light Aspect: The Courageous Will — manifests potential through decisive action.
+Light Aspect: The Courageous Will — manifests potential through decisive action

-• Shadow Aspect: The Overachieving Volcano — expresses passion through reckless acceleration.
+Shadow Aspect: The Overachieving Volcano — expresses passion through reckless acceleration

-the moment when contemplation ends and transformation begins.
+He is the psychological ignition point — the moment when contemplation ends and transformation begins.

 Freudian Interpretation: The Id With Project Management Software

-He is drive, desire, and caffeine addiction wrapped in armor.
+Drive, desire, and caffeine addiction wrapped in armor.

-If the Captain is the Ego and Dr. Selene Ardent the Superego,
+If the Captain is the Ego and Dr. Selene Ardent the Superego, Mars is the reason everyone needs a Superego in the first place.

 Mars believes libido is simply “unapplied energy.”

-throwing a wrench at fate until it behaves.
+His idea of therapy: throwing a wrench at fate until it behaves.

 Strengths